KiranMantha/plumejs/README.md

 As an additional provision, plumejs-ui npm module exposes a comprehensive set of useful ui components like modal dialog, notifications.
 You can check the documentaion [here](https://github.com/KiranMantha/plumejs-ui).

+An example repo can be found [here](https://github.com/KiranMantha/plumejs-example-repo) for reference.

 In the memory of my beloved cousin :heartbeat: :heartbeat: :heartbeat: [Pushpak Ganti](https://www.linkedin.com/in/pushpak-ganti-3919aa10/)